Some patients may benefit from systemic therapy

 Person depicted is not an actual patient.

-Maximize outcomes in TGCT by evaluating treatment considerations together with your patients
+Evaluate treatment options together with your patients

-Tumor type:
+L/D icon Tumor type:

 localized or diffuse